XuewenWangUGA/pRMNE/README.md

 # pRMNE
 # The probability of Random Man Not Excluding (pRMNE)

 A novel bioinformatics and statistical tool for calculating the pRMNE of suspect's alleles in a DNA mixture at a scene based on multiple loci alleles and population frequency.
-The output provides the statistical discrimination power for DNA forensics.
+The output provides the statistical discrimination power in probability for DNA forensics.

 The tool is programmed in Python3.